 Depending on the circumstances, the club will either act as broker for the previous and new owners or will take the Beagle into foster care until a new owner can be found.

 If the Beagle has a current owner, the club will act as a broker to locate a suitable home for the Beagle.
-The club will match the details of the Beagle to those of a person on their list looking for an older Beagle and put the to parties in contact with each other.
+The club will match the details of the Beagle to those of a person on their database looking for a Beagle and put the two parties in contact with each other.

 Fostering and caring

 If the Beagle is from the pound or the RSPCA, the club will take the Beagle into care, get the dog into a suitable condition for sale, which includes having the dog desexed where necessary, wormed, vaccinated and examined by a Vet.
 These Beagles will then be sold to a suitable owner at a minimal cost to recover expenses.

 Finding a new owner

 The club often gets enquiries from families that would like to own a Beagle but do not want a young puppy.
 The club endeavours to locate a suitable older dog for the family.
 In some cases the club knows of a suitable dog and can place the Beagle in their new home.
 Other times the family may need to wait until a suitable Beagle is found.
 People interested in rescuing a beagle can complete the Offer to Rehome form.

 There are several advantages of getting an older dog over a puppy